414owen/414owen.github.io/blog_posts/1-native-imports-in-javascript.md

 ### The Solution

-How about we just iterate over the keys keys within the eval?
+How about we just iterate over the keys within the eval?

 ```
 // Generate import code